zwbetz-gh/zwbetz/content/blog/attention-is-my-most-valuable-asset-for-productivity-as-a-software-developer/index.md

 **Organize my browser bookmarks.** When I read something useful that I may need to reference later, I file it under a general archive folder.
 Then more specific items get their own folders.
 Frequently accessed links are visible on my bookmarks bar under their own folder.

 **Minimize meetings.** Look, I know some things make sense to discuss face to face, or voice to voice.
 But if they don't, then you don't need a meeting.
 An email or instant message will suffice.

+**Build physical strength.** The damage done by sitting 8+ hours a day is underrated.
+You need a way to offset this damage, especially if you plan to work in this field for decades.
+Opinions abound on this topic, but I personally prefer deadlifts (Obviously a full routine would be nice, but if you are currently doing nothing, and I can only pick one thing for you start doing, deadlifts are my choice).
+There are few movements more primal than picking a heavy object off the ground and standing up with it.
+You can [learn correct technique in little time](https://www.youtube.com/watch?v=wYREQkVtvEc).
+I most like deadlifts because you can do them safely, at high weights, into old age.
+I also like the hand, back, and hip strength they give, to make it that much harder for sitting damage to have its way with you.

 **Finally, use the [The Eisenhower Method](https://en.wikipedia.org/wiki/Time_management#The_Eisenhower_Method) to categorize my tasks.** Imagine a grid of 4 quadrants: